 This is a relatively new fund and to date, the fund has not achieved any exits or had any failures, however, due to the nature of early-stage investing, you should anticipate some failures.

-The performance chart below shows all EIS qualifying investments made by Green Angel Syndicate to April 2021, rather than the investments made specifically by the EIS fund.
+The performance chart below shows all EIS-qualifying investments made by Green Angel Syndicate to January 2022, rather than the investments made specifically by the EIS fund.